 WM: What differentiates your portfolio?

 RA: We are a little bit more concentrated than most firms and don’t believe in over-diversifying into sectors and industries that add risk.
-We don’t buy foreign debt, we don’t buy micro-cap companies, we have very little exposure to overseas.
+We tend to avoid foreign debt and micro-cap companies, and we have very little exposure to overseas.
 That brings in government risk and currency risk and other issues.
 We just learned to follow where profits are made.
-Overtime, we’ve learned not to buy commodities, we don’t buy cryptocurrency, we don’t get into fadish investments.
-Just own quality companies.
+Overtime, we’ve learned to avoid commodities, we aren't cryptocurrency investors, we don’t get into fadish investments.
+Just try to own quality companies.

 WM: Do you work with any asset managers?